 Sacred and Shamanic Expeditions

 Commencing in 1998 Llyn Roberts co-facilitated eight expeditions with John Perkins bringing groups of North Americans and Europeans to learn from indigenous healers deep in the Amazon Basin and high in the Ecuadorian Andes.
-Thereafter, she created and facilitated intensive healing apprenticeships with Andean shamans and trips with Bill Pfeiffer of the Sacred Earth Network to work with Tuvan shamans in southern Siberia.
-The trips inspired interconnectedness with people and nature, and the honoring of ancient indigenous wisdom ways.
+Thereafter, she created and facilitated intensive healing apprenticeships with Andean shamans, sacred journeys to work with Maya Elders in Guatemala, and conducted trips with Bill Pfeiffer of the Sacred Earth Network to work with Tuvan shamans in southern Siberia.
+The journeys inspired an interconnectedness with people and nature, and the honoring of ancient indigenous wisdom ways.

 Dream Change Magazine